American Empress accidents and incidents

 As the vessel started taking on water and listing, all the 248 passengers were evacuated to the assisting tugboat and barge.
 At the site were also a small cruise ship and fishing boats, as well as the USCG Cutter Liberty.
 All passengers were transferred to the MV Columbia ferry (running on AMH / Alaska Marine Highway System).

 No injuries we reported.
-Although listing 6-degree to starboard, the riverboat was able to return to Juneau AK with 33 crew on board and under its own power.
-Along the route, the ship was escorted by an USCG helicopter and a small cruise ship.
+Although listing 6-degrees to starboard, the riverboat was able to return to Juneau AK with 33 crew on board and under its own power.
+Along the route, the ship was escorted by a USCG helicopter and a small cruise ship.

 The following accident investigation concluded that the accident was caused by human error (inexperienced wheelhouse officer).
 The riverboat was drydock repaired in Portland OR (at Vigor Marine shipyard) and re-entered service on July 7.

 (Empress of the North) In March 2007, CDC reported on itinerary March 16-21, a Norovirus outbreak (gastrointestinal illness) affected 26 passengers (out of 169, or 15,4%) and 7 crew (out of 77, or 9,1%).
-All sick suffered from Noro virus symptoms (stomach cramps, nausea, vomiting, diarrhea) and were quarantined to their cabins.
-The ship was on 5-day Alaskan cruise from homeport Juneau AK.
+All sick suffered from Norovirus symptoms (stomach cramps, nausea, vomiting, diarrhoea) and were quarantined to their cabins.
+The ship was on a 5-day Alaskan cruise from homeport Juneau AK.